magdalena3546/magdalena3546/README.md

 ---
 ### :woman_technologist: About Me :

-<p>I’m Magdalena and I make first steps as Junior Frontend Developer in the Universe of programming!
+<p>I’m Magdalena and I make first steps as Junior in the Universe of programming!
 I'm open to cooperation.
 I constantly learn new things and expand my skills. </p>

 - 💻 Love programming <br/>